jamieday/jamie.day/public/text/learn-more.md

 In 2016, my older brother called me as he was developing some software and wanted me to check it out, possibly even work with him as an intern.

-It was a web app, which I had little experience with.
-Working on the project returned me to my roots; back to my old friends HTML & JavaScript.
+It was a web app, which is something I had little experience with.
+But I decided to jump in, and working on the project brought me back to my roots; back to my old friends HTML & JavaScript.
 I learned some new skills too - PHP, C#, SQL, design patterns.
-And as the startup grew, I had to learn even more things, including customer support, product management, UX, a touch of marketing, or even just how to work on a team.
+As the startup grew, I had to learn even more things, including customer support, product management, UX, a touch of marketing, or even just how to work on a team.
 Most of all I learned that startups can be kinda crazy.

+In this time I created a number of side-projects, including this website, a tetris game made in F#, two music sharing apps, a hospital management system, a homemade food marketplace, and a special cryptocurrency that now has thousands of owners.

-Working for the past six years at ScalePad has been a period of extreme growth for me.
+Building side-projects, going to conferences, and working on challenging problems has made the past six years at ScalePad a period of extreme growth for me.
 Most fundamentally, at ScalePad I discovered a new purpose for my passions.
 The dream I had as a child morphed as I matured, and I no longer cared to one day create whatever I wanted.
 Instead, I aspired to create what _the customer_ wanted - a much more fulfilling (and challenging) mission to be sure.

-ScalePad has grown over the years into a disruptive force in the IT service industry.
-But we're still in just the first few steps in this journey!
-There's always more trouble to brew.

 ### Get in touch